How does a freelance writer, with no client experience go from earning $5 an hour to $180 an hour?

 After applying to more than a dozen jobs, I was finally awarded my first job.
 I got paid $50 to write a business brochure.
 It took me about 10 hours.

 The client loved my work and gave me a positive review.

-The next job I took on paid $600 to write a chapter in a course on investing.
-While the chapter took me approximately 20 hours to write, it felt great to earn a respectable wage writing.
+The next job I took paid $600 to write a chapter in a course on investing.
+While the chapter took me approximately 20 hours to write, it felt great to earn a decent wage writing.

 As I saw the demand growing for landing page copywriting, I learned design as well.

-While my first freelance gig paid $5 an hour, my current listed rate is $180 an hour.
+While my first freelance gig paid $5 an hour, my listed rate was up $180 an hour.

 There are writing jobs that pay $5 an hour.
 There are also freelance writers who earn $2,000+ an hour.

 How much you earn depends on the type of value you bring to your client.

 300 Word blog posts that don’t get read are worth $5 an hour.
 A copywriter who writes a winning sales letter can be worth millions.

 What’s important is that the writers who deliver the most value make the most money.